dupree/TicketResolutionSystemRAG/README.md

 * **Vector Search**: Implementing efficient similarity search with HNSWLib.
 * **Data Processing & Analysis**: Handling and preparing data from various formats (CSV, XLSX, JSON) using Pandas.
 * **Software Engineering**:
-    * Developing a full-stack application with a Python backend.
+    * a full-stack application with a Python backend.
-    * Building an interactive user interface with Streamlit.
+    * An interactive user interface with Streamlit.

 * **Machine Learning Operations (MLOps) Principles**: Considerations for indexing, model serving (via API), and component-based architecture.

 ## Assumptions